 The Municipality is currently implementing the Hilton/Sweetwaters 33 KV line upgrade project, which will stabilise power in these areas.
+The Municipality is also currently busy with the electrification of Ezinketheni.
 The Municipality is also currently busy with the provision of high mast lighting in Greater Edendale and Vulindlela.